feature-engine/feature_engine/docs/user_guide/discretisation/GeometricWidthDiscretiser.rst

 Check also for more details on how to use this transformer:

 - `Jupyter notebook <https://nbviewer.org/github/feature-engine/feature-engine-examples/blob/main/discretisation/GeometricWidthDiscretiser.ipynb>`_
-- `Jupyter notebook - Discretiser plus Ordinal encoding <https://nbviewer.org/github/feature-engine/feature-engine-examples/blob/main/discretisation/GeometricWidthDiscretiser_plus_MeanEncoder.ipynb>`_
+- `Jupyter notebook - Geometric Discretiser plus Mean encoding <https://nbviewer.org/github/feature-engine/feature-engine-examples/blob/main/discretisation/GeometricWidthDiscretiser_plus_MeanEncoder.ipynb>`_

 All notebooks can be found in a `dedicated repository <https://github.com/feature-engine/feature-engine-examples>`_.